lightning/bolts/02-peer-protocol.md

 still be under the maximum message size.
 It also ensures that a single penalty transaction can spend the entire commitment transaction, as calculated in [BOLT #5](05-onchain.md#penalty-transaction-weight-calculation).

+`cltv-expiry` values equal or above 500000000 would indicate a time in seconds, and the protocol only supports an expiry in blocks.

 ### Removing an HTLC: `update_fulfill_htlc`, `update_fail_htlc` and `update_fail_malformed_htlc`